Last Updated on March 31, 2021

 A Quebec entrepreneur applicant is a foreign national who comes to Quebec to either operate a business that he creates, alone or with partners, or to acquire a business already established in the province.

-The program has been revamped in 2018 and is now operating under two streams under which an entrepreneur can apply for Certificate of Selection of Quebec (CSQ):
+The program operates under two streams under which an entrepreneur can apply for Certificate of Selection of Quebec (CSQ):

-This stream is for candidates receiving support from a business accelerator, a business incubator or a university entrepreneurship center, and who wish to open and manage a business in Quebec.
+This stream is for candidates receiving support from a business accelerator, a business incubator or a university entrepreneurship centre, and who wish to open and manage a business in Quebec.